 Electrical Resistivity Imaging (ERI)

 All OKM articles related to Electrical Resistivity Imaging (ERI) are listed here.
-Many of our metal detector pages are tagged with Electrical Resistivity Imaging (ERI).
+Many of our metal detector pages are tagged with this keyword.
+You may also use our website search to find more information about Electrical Resistivity Imaging (ERI).

 The GeoSeeker utilizes a geoelectrical measurement procedure based on Schlumberger to read the soil resistivity.
 Based on that ground resistance the detector is capable to locate underground water deposits, water-bearing gravel and groundwater level as well as cavities like caves, tunnels, chambers and the like.
 Thus the geophysical detector can be deployed as water finder or cavity detector at the same time.